 Supporting documentation and evidence needs to be obtained to support a claim for loss of earnings.
 For most people, this involves obtaining tax returns, pay slips, letters from employers, medical certificates, and other employment-related records.

-Our specialised Perth personal injury lawyers can advise you and help you identify and source all the documentation and evidence that may be required.
+Our specialist Perth personal injury lawyers can advise you and help you identify and source all the documentation and evidence that may be required.

 Psychological injuries can cause future loss of earnings long-term due to the difficulty it causes with a person’s ability to return to work.
 Close consideration must be given to the medical evidence and prognosis when determining any claim for future loss of earnings.